aakash-patidar/Ananya-Store-Data-Analysis/README.md

    <img src="https://github.com/aakash-patidar/Ananya-Store-Data-Analysis/assets/171103471/51520826-bc1e-4e63-a424-29a35cf94cb6">

 4. **List top 5 states contributing to the sales**
    A pivot table was created to gain insights on top 5 states cotributing to the most sales.
+The ship-state was placed in the Rows section, and the Sum of Amount was placed in the Values section to gain insights on top 5 states cotributing to the most sales.

    <img src="https://github.com/aakash-patidar/Ananya-Store-Data-Analysis/assets/171103471/ab358acd-6eb0-4c50-845c-24177075d17b">

    A bar chart was created to show top 5 states cotributing to the most sales.